So, all of the alarms we've talked about

 and more importantly, from the perspective of knowing

-how deeper anesthetic is, shows us what their end-tidal
+how deep our anesthetic is, shows us what their end-tidal

 vapour level is.
 So their expired